 Ben joined the L'Ecole team in January 2010 as a tasting room associate and supporting the wine club and shipping.
 He became Tasting Room Manager in 2012.
-He is responsible for managing all aspects of the tasting room and hosts our special Reserve Tasting.
+He is responsible for managing all aspects of the tasting room and hosts our special Reserve Tour & Tasting and Walking Tour & Tasting.
 Prior to their arrival in The Valley, Ben and his wife Katie spent a year abroad, experiencing many of Europe's wine regions, including eight months in Bordeaux, France.
 They left France for Washington State to pursue winery careers and fell in love with Walla Walla almost instantly.
 Ben is a graduate of Indiana University.
-He has a passion for wine and also enjoys cooking, playing guitar, ukulele, banjo and piano, reading, and hanging out with his wife, son and dogs.
+He has a passion for wine and also enjoys cooking, playing guitar, ukulele, banjo and piano, reading, and hanging out with his wife, son, daughter and dogs.

 Jeff joined the L’Ecole team in 2013 as Shipping Manager and Wine Club Associate.
 He coordinates all our shipping and plays a key role in facilitating wine club sales.
 Jeff and Jaime work closely to ensure our wine club members a premium experience.
 He is a graduate of Washington State University where he went on to sell construction equipment throughout Washington and California.
 Deciding to pursue his interest in wine, he earned his Certificate in Wine Marketing from Walla Walla Center of Enology and Viticulture before joining us.
 He enjoys spending time with his wife, traveling, snowboarding, and home winemaking.